nerves-project/boardid/README.md

 Options:
   -b <board/method> Use the specified board or detection method for
                     reading the ID.
-  -f <path>         The file to read for the 'binfile' method -k <offset>       The offset in bytes for the 'binfile' method -l <count>        The number of bytes to read for the 'binfile' method -n <count>        Print out count characters (least significant ones) -r <prefix>       Root directory prefix (used for unit tests) -v                Print out the program version
+  -f <path>         The file to read for the 'binfile'/'uenv' methods -k <offset>       The offset in bytes for the 'binfile'/`uenv' methods -l <count>        The number of bytes to read for the 'binfile'/'uenv' methods -u <varname>      U-boot environment variable name for the 'uenv' method -n <count>        Print out count characters (least significant ones) -r <prefix>       Root directory prefix (used for unit tests) -v                Print out the program version

 Supported boards/methods:
-  rpi       Raspberry Pi (all models) ev3       Lego EV3 chip      Next Thing Co - C.H.I.P. cpuinfo   Read /proc/cpuinfo bbb       Beaglebone Black linkit    LinkIt Smart (WLAN MAC address) macaddr   Read eth0's MAC address binfile   Read '-l' bytes from the file '-f' at offset '-k'
+  rpi        Raspberry Pi (all models) ev3        Lego EV3 chip       Next Thing Co - C.H.I.P. cpuinfo    Read /proc/cpuinfo bbb        Beaglebone Black macaddr    Read eth0's MAC address linkit     LinkIt Smart (WLAN MAC address) binfile    Read '-l' bytes from the file '-f' at offset '-k' uboot_env  Read a U-Boot environment (file '-f', offset '-k', length '-l') and
+             use the variable '-u'
 ```

-Without the `-b` option, `boardid` will try each method of determining an ID
+Without the `-b` option, `boardid` will try a few methods of determining an ID.
-until one works.

 ## Example